wp-plugins/fb-viral-downloader/readme.txt

 * Fixed W3 Total Cache compatibility issue.

+= 1.0.2 =
+* Fixed broken link text.

+= 1.1.0 =
+* Shortcodes can now be added from the WP-Editor itself.
+Changed icons to match with Wordpress 3.8 Admin UI.

 ==Feedback==
 Please!
-If you don't rate my plugin as 5/5 - please write why - and I will add or change options and fix bugs.
+If you don't rate my plugin as 5/5 - please write why - and we will add or change options and fix bugs.
 It's very unpleasant to see silient low rates.
 For more information and instructions on this plugin please visit www.dualcube.com.